Graduation-tanta/word_vectors/README.md

 # word_vectors
-My implementations for word vector representation algorithms (word2vec and glove) on text8 dataset I also implemented word2vec evaluation as in the paper but the results aren't good and needs more tuning :(
+My implementations for word vector representation algorithms (word2vec and glove) on text8 dataset I also implemented word2vec evaluation as in the paper but the results aren't good and needs more tuning that I leave as future work for me :(

 ## k nearest neighbours are still funny :D